ettmetal/RingBuffer.NET/README.md

 RingBuffer is a simple C# implementation of a ring (circular) buffer for C#.
 It is generic, and implements the .Net IEnumerable and IEnumerable<T> interfaces.

 ## Usage
+	using RingBuffer; // The RingBuffer<T> class is in the RingBuffer namespace.

+	//...

 	RingBuffer<int> buffer = new RingBuffer<int>(); // Declares and initialises a new integer ring buffer with default size (4).

 	buffer.Put(3); // Adds 3 as an item to the buffer